 This course is for students who are interested in pursuing photo and graphic communications professionally.
 Each student will be expected to apply the skills learned in Digital Photography I and II during a service-learning project in which they provide a photographic service to an organization or business.
 In addition to developing their own personal projects, students will refine professional skills required by the professional graphics industry and prepare a photography portfolio.
 Students in this class will have the opportunity to see their designs realized through real-world applications, including, but not limited to the school yearbook, which may require work outside of class time to complete.
 Digital Photography III students will be expected to mentor both Digital Photography I and II students.
 Students are strongly encouraged to participate in SkillsUSA Student Association.
-This course may offer dual enrollment.
 ADE/CTE approved program- ADE course title: Digital Photography III.

-Prerequisite: Digital Photography II-Yearbook Fees: Refer to fee schedule/MCCCD tuition if taken for
+Prerequisite: Digital Photography II Publications Fees: Refer to fee schedule

-Grade Level: 11, 12 dual enrollment Location: WFHS
+Grade Level: 11, 12 Location: WFHS